katherinewadge-berrospi/Animal_detection_camera/README.md

 - Slug size too large.
 First attempt at deployment failed as file was ~840MB.
   - Excluding unnecessary files for deployment such as jupyter notebooks.
-  - Used tensorflow 2.20.0 in production, but changed to tensorflor-cpu 2.16.1 for deployment as tensorflor was massive.
+  - Used tensorflow 2.20.0 in production, but changed to tensorflow-cpu 2.16.1 for deployment as tensorflow was massive.
     - This change cut hundreds of MB on its own.
-  - Reduced the number of images avaiable for selection by the user.
+  - Reduced the number of images available for selection by the user.
     - I also converted them from .png to .jpg to reduce file size.
   - The final model was saved as a keras file, I then changed it to a h5, but had to further reduce file size to a tflite format.
     - This is because keras is the heaviest format.
   - Removed interactive plot that used Plotly as I was desperate to get the slug under 500MB.
     - All of the above reduced the slug size, but it was still just over 500MB, so I had to sacrifice Plotly.

-- Kernal crashes in Jupyter notebooks due to large model training runs
+- Kernel crashes in Jupyter notebooks due to large model training runs
   - Reduced batch size.
   - Reduce the outputs